Frequently Asked Questions

 Please drive right up to the Lodge and go into its main entrance.
 There, you’ll find someone to greet you at our registration desk.
 We’ll offer you your Sacred Circles SWAG, answer any questions you have, and direct you to your cabin.
 Quite often, someone will be available to escort you to your cabin if you would like.

 Please make sure you remember where the Lodge is since all the dance classes are there and how to get to the Dining Hall since that’s where all the food is!

 The cabins are a bit rustic, but they do have furnaces, electricity, hot and cold water, and washrooms with commodes, sinks, and showers.

 If you’re the first into your cabin, please verify that the lights work, that the hot water is hot, and that the furnace runs and produces hot air.
 We always check all the cabins before anyone arrives, but it’s possible for things to stop working in the interim.
 If anything seems amiss, please head back to the registration desk in the Lodge right away to let us know what’s broken!

 The cabins theoretically hold 12 people, but understanding how dancers’ bags tend to explode everywhere, we try to limit occupancy to 6 or fewer.
 We do our best to assign people into cabins together who have asked to room with each other.
-If you have such a request but haven’t made it yet, please do so here.
+Please make sure you make your roommate request when registering.
+If you forgot to do that, please reach out to us on our Facebook group or via email.
 After honoring roommate requests, we typically fill cabins out the rest of the way based on geographical proximity.